7 Mistakes to Avoid When Planning A Game-Based Promo

-With so many ways to customize digital promotions, you need to have a clear idea about what you want to achieve.
+With so many ways to customize game-based promotions, you need to have a clear idea about what you want to achieve.
 Certain types of promotions are better at reaching specific goals.
 And you don’t want to find out too late that you should have gone with a different one.

 Having clear goals ensures every part of the promotion works towards achieving them.
 A lack of focus can leave your promo floundering and compromise your ROI.